deploymenttheory/terraform-provider-jamfpro/README.md

 This documentation provides a detailed explanation of the configuration options available in the `provider.tf` file for setting up the Jamf Pro provider in Terraform.

+### Jamf Cloud Load Balancing and Cookies

+- Jamf Cloud uses a load balancer to distribute traffic across multiple web app members.
+This abstraction can cause issues with Terraform's http client when multiple instances are running in parallel.
+Where freqently the client will be communicating with different web app members, causing stating unfound resource issues.
+- To mitigate this please use the `jamfpro_load_balancer_lock` (which enforces a single cookie across all parallel instances of Terraform operations) which extracts the correct cookie on first run from Jamf Pro and utilises it thereafter across all other sessions.
+This is eqivalent to a sticky session.
+- For non Jamf Cloud customers, with load balanced configurations please use `custom_cookies` and configure a custom cookie to be used in all requests instead.

 ### Concurrency

 - You can adjust paralellism by setting the Terraform parallelism count using `terraform apply -parallelism=X` (the default is 10).
 [HashiCorp Docs](https://developer.hashicorp.com/terraform/cli/commands/apply#parallelism-n)
 - The provider remains stable using paralellism of up to 50, going beyond is at your own risk!

-### Cookie Jar
-- The cookie jar has been removed as it is redundant with Terraform's parallelism.
-- Please use the cookie lock (which enforces a single cookie across all parallel instances of Terraform) or set a custom cookie (also remains consistent across all instances of Terraform).

 ## Configuration Schema